 - structural-integrity laboratory/metrology for testing materials and components

 48 UCAS points, including at least 24 UCAS points from one A level or equivalent, or an alternative qualification such as an Access course.
-Must include Art, Design and Technology, Textiles or Graphics.
+Must include Art, Design and Technology, Textiles Engineering or Graphics.

 Please note the University will only admit students who are aged 18 at the point of enrolment.

 If English is not your first language you need an IELTS score of 6.0 or above, with a minimum score of 5.5 in each skill.